 - Why didn't I get interviewed for my first trip?

-- Why do all spring and winter break trips cost the same?
+- Why do all the trips cost the same?

 - How does fundraising work?